httpwg/wg-materials/ietf94/minutes.md

 mnot: this is martin's spec -- web push depends on this?

-martin: yes, this is basis of msg encryp in webpush. need to work out where this lives
+martin: yes, this is basis of msg encryption in webpush. need to work out where this lives

-mnot: were waiting for usecases & implrs to emerge -- has occured -- so issue call for adopt -- is sec-oriented, want to be careful
+mnot: were waiting for use cases & implrs to emerge -- has occurred -- so issue call for adopt -- is sec-oriented, want to be careful

 * [ORIGIN Frame](https://tools.ietf.org/html/draft-nottingham-httpbis-origin-frame)

-mnot: h2 allows you to coalesce origins on a given connection -- of interest to CDNs -- clients interested & willing to impl?
+mnot: h2 allows you to coalesce origins on a given connection -- of interest to CDNs -- clients interested & willing to implement?

-patrickm: yes, we are interested in this
+patrick m: yes, we are interested in this

-martin: the std way we decide something can be coalesced, we get same ip addr & port, this introduces potential for one to learn what other names are available on an origin w/o going thru dns disco -- is that the intent?
+martin: the std way we decide something can be coalesced, we get same ip address & port, this introduces potential for one to learn what other names are available on an origin w/o going thru dns disco -- is that the intent?

-mnot: in h2, both dns and the cert have to match, we're not changing that, there are cases where both dns and cert match and it is a mistake -- a ques is whether we want to add semantics to this
+mnot: in h2, both dns and the cert have to match, we're not changing that, there are cases where both dns and cert match and it is a mistake -- a question is whether we want to add semantics to this

 mikeb: if a client wanted to do the opt, can query the dns, to a certain extent the client decides that and it doesn't need to be spec'd

-martin: we ahve to 'consider it' in any case -- don't think this is a bad idea
+martin: we have to 'consider it' in any case -- don't think this is a bad idea
 patrickm: let's adopt

-ekr: what about the privacy issue?   it provides a more agressive way to exfiltrate what extensions are suppoted -- hmmm... concerned about DNS naming -- ie dns name blocking --
+ekr: what about the privacy issue?   it provides a more agressive way to exfiltrate what extensions are supported -- hmmm... concerned about DNS naming -- ie dns name blocking --

 mnot: in proposed spec, origin sends frame to client -- these are origins I am willing to serve -- can be a long list